201 Elizabeth Street

 If you are intending on travelling to the United States from Australia, and you are concerned about your criminal record or pending court matter(s), the following information may be relevant for you.
 It is worth noting that if you are applying for a visa to the U.S., extensive checks are done prior to your entry, so you must fully disclose your criminal history, to ensure that you are dealt with fairly.

 Criminal Grounds of Inadmissibility

-Pursuant to section 212 of the Immigration and Naionality Act (U.S.) there are a number of criminal offences identified that if commited, would make the applicant inadmissable for entry.
+Pursuant to section 212 of the Immigration and Nationality Act (U.S.) there are a number of criminal offences identified that if committed, would make the applicant inadmissible for entry.
 Some of which include (but not limited to):

 The Visa Waiver Program

-Australia is a member of the VWP ratifed countires, however, that doesn’t mean that all Australian citizens are eligible to enter the U.S. automatically.
+Australia is a member of the VWP rattifed countries, however, that doesn’t mean that all Australian citizens are eligible to enter the U.S. automatically.
 Any convictions, charges that have not yet come before a court for sentence, or even a previously refused visa, may make you ineligible to travel on the VWP.